-A menu of three-hour courses to be taken in the first or second year.
+A menu of three-hour courses to taken from the first year onward, including:

 - To demonstrate capacities for quantitative and analytic reasoning.